oskord-sudo/amneziawg-openwrt/README.md

 ## FAQ & TL;DR

 **Q: Where can I get the binaries?**
-A: Prebuilt packages for the most popular architectures are published on the [releases page](../../releases) for the latest stable OpenWrt version.
-If your architecture is not covered, [build it yourself](#how-to-use-the-new-workflow).
+A: Prebuilt packages for the most popular architectures are published on the [releases page](../../releases) for the latest stable OpenWrt version (release tag `latest`).
+If your architecture is not covered, [build it yourself](#how-to-use-the-build-workflow).

 **Q: What is the latest supported version of the protocol?**
 A: YAAWG fully supports AmneziaWG v3.1, adding random packet trailers and the option to disable cookie replies on top of the v3.0 header protection, content padding and customizable timings, and everything v2.0 offers (S3-S4, I1-I5 and ranged H1-H4 parameters).
 See the [protocol parameters](#protocol-parameters) section.